 In 1994, the “C” Fund laws were revised by removing the legislative delegation as the decision-making body for allocating the funds and replaced with a local governing board at the County level.
 Members are appointed by the county’s legislative delegation and serve at their pleasure.
 The primary responsibility of the Committee is preparation of the county transportation plan, to include the prioritization of road improvements.

 The Colleton County Transportation Committee consists of 7 members appointed from around the County.
 The Committee’s regular monthly meetings are on the second Thursday of the month at 6:00 PM in County Council Chambers on the 3rd Floor of the Old Jail Building located on Benson Street.
-Agendas are posted on this page for each meeting.

 To submit a request for a road to be improved by the County Transportation Committee, contact the CTC through the following staff person:

-Carla Harvey, County Engineer
+Carla Harvey, PE County Engineer

 Colleton County Government